Partition Actions in Santa Barbara County

-Experienced Partition Attorneys Serving Santa Barbara County
+Experienced Real Estate Partition Action Attorneys Serving Santa Barbara County

 Talkov Law’s attorneys serving Santa Barbara County are exceptionally experienced in the area of California partition actions.
 California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
 The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by sale.
 The court will then order the division of the property in a way that is fair and equitable to all parties.
 The partition statutes also provide that any proceeds from the sale of the property must be divided among the co-owners in proportion to their respective interests in the property.